nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
 * You can remove all the client’s tags by typing `t/` without specifying any tags after it.
-* Insurance plans and claims cannot be edited.
+* Insurance plans and claims cannot be modified directly using this command.
+You may use other features such as `addInsurance`, `deleteInsurance`, `closeClaim` to make any necessary updates.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.